WHAT WE'RE UP TO

 Through our Decelerator program, we enable creative practitioners working on ambitious, experimental, technically imaginative and possibly speculative projects to meditate on their work and make breakthroughs by way of researching, planning, and generally slowing down.
 The Strange also offers affordable, self-directed retreats for creative practitioners who would like to come spend some quiet time laptopping in the woods.
-Internet Retreats can be arranged for solo practitioners, for collaborators, and even for larger groups—if you're curious about setting up your own Internet Retreat, send an inquiry.
+Self-directed retreats can be arranged for solo practitioners, for collaborators, and for groups of up to 12 people—email us at [email protected] for rates and availability.

 We are excited for The Strange to evolve based on the needs of the artists and thinkers who come here, and hope the project inspires people to contemplate what's possible when the internet, nature, and our own imaginations come together.